All Episodes

 Ukrainian efforts to sabotage Trump backfire.

-And you watch the mob and the media to say, well, they're trying to say that Russia didn't do it, that really it was Ukraine.
+And you watch the mob and the media say, well, they're trying to say that Russia didn't do it, that really it was Ukraine.

 No, I do believe Russia tried to interfere in our elections, as was warned by Devin Nunes in 2014.

-That Kiev officials are scrambling to make amends with the president-elect Trump after quietly working to boost Hillary.
+And well, Ukrainian court and Politico in January of 2017 told us they did, that Kiev officials are scrambling to make amends with the president-elect Trump after quietly working to boost Hillary.

 Oh, they were trying to influence our elections.

-That's what politico is saying.
+That's what Politico is saying.

-Separate and apart from any interference Russia was involved in.
+That's what a Ukraine court said, separate and apart from any interference Russia was involved in.

 The problem is the article goes on to chronicle exactly what they did.